BarunKGP/timermq/README.md

 # timer-mq: A message queue with timers, written in Golang

 Message queues are systems that transport messages from a source to a receiver.
-It is meant to achieve fault tolerance in highly distributed systemd, through decoupling.
+It is meant to achieve fault tolerance in highly distributed systems, through decoupling.
-`timer-mq` is a Golang implementation of a message queue that supports adding a timeout before the message is sent.
+`TimerMQ` is a Golang implementation of a message queue that supports adding a timeout before the message is sent.
 When the timeout expires, the message is sent to the receiver.
 The message may also be cancelled any time before the timeout expires.

 ## How it works

-1. Source sends a message to `timer-mq` with a specified `delay` ms (0 by default, i.e., this behaves like a typical message queue)
+1. Source sends a message to `TimerMQ` with a specified `delayMs` (0s by default, i.e., this behaves like a typical message queue)
-2. `timer-mq` returns a confirmation message with `messageId` for the newly created message.
+2. `TimerMQ` returns a confirmation message with `messageId` for the newly created message.
 3. If you cancel a message before its timeout expires, it is sent to a dead-letter queue and never makes its way to the receiver
 4. When the timeout of a message expires (and if it hasn't been cancelled prior to that), the message is sent to the receiver.

 ## Supported Commands

-1. `PUSH <value> <args>`: Pushes a string `value` into `TimerMQ` with default delay of `0ms`.
+-. `PUSH <value> <args>`: Pushes a string `value` into `TimerMQ` with default delay of `0ms`.
 This method will return the message id `id` of the the pushed message
-2. `GET <id>`: Retrives a message with `id`.
+-. `GET <id>`: Retrives a message with `id`.
 Returns an empty value if it does not exist.
-3. `CANCEL <id>`: Cancels the message with id `id` if it is scheduled to be published and has not expired yet.
+-. `CANCEL <id>`: Cancels the message with id `id` if it is scheduled to be published and has not expired yet.

 ### Optional Args